matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 [1] 8.229684 6.751736 7.968278 9.085657
 ```

-We see that the means differ and that there is a different amount of varaiability in each sample relative to the population.
+We see that the means differ and that there is a different amount of variability in each sample relative to the population.
 This is an important characteristic of samples - the mean and standard deviation of any sample may be different from those of the underlying population.
 That is, each sample is unique and will not exactly match the characteristics of the population.
 Thus, you can never be 100% certain that a sample is representative of the population.
 We will discuss this point shortly in the context of confidence intervals.
 For now, notice what occurs what we increase the sample size.

 The code below repeats the sampling methodology used above, but with different sample sizes.
 Here, sample sizes of *n = 15*, *n = 30*, and *n = 100* are used.